Free cookie consent management tool by TermsFeed

 User Field Select a field of type User from the selected Event History record type.
 This field will store the users who complete each event.

 Automation Identifier Field Select a field of type Number (Integer) from the selected Event History record type.
 This field will store the event's automation type.
-Make sure any existing data in this field corresponds to the list of supported automation identifers.
+Make sure any existing data in this field corresponds to the list of supported automation identifiers.

 For more information, see Measure Automation with Record Events.